tatiiana3/fandango-ii/fandango-II.md

 They should also discuss some possible issues that may pop up using this type of architecture.

-What if we were storing our sessions in the node process?
-A possible solution is something called "sticky sessions" where we configure our Load Balancer to send user session to the same machine that the request is being sent to.

 ![Sample Diagram of Web Application Layers with Load Balancing](./images/WebAppLayersLB.png)

 ### Case Study 2: We have a feature which shows the most popular new releases but the query is really slow

 The goal for this case study is to try to get them to think about caching.
-Caching comes in many different forms.
-They might say, they can cache the query itself in some sort of object on the server.
-This is a completely viable solution.
-However, the data might become stale.

 Lead them to thinking about a cache.
 Specifically you want them to talk about a cache with the Least Frequently Used eviction policy.
 The idea here is that we can keep track of new releases and their ticket sales.
 The ones with the ticket least ticket sales get bumped off the cache in favor of the ones with higher ticket sales.

 ![Sample Diagram of Web Application Layers with Caching](./images/WebAppLayersCache.png)